alibaba/pipcook/docs/tutorials/component-object-detection.md

 We need to divide our dataset into a training set (train), a validation set (validation) and a test set (test) according to a certain proportion.
 Among them, the training set is mainly used to train the model, and the validation set and the test set are used to evaluate the model.
 The validation set is mainly used to evaluate the model during the training process to facilitate viewing of the model's overfitting and convergence.
 The test set is used to perform an overall evaluation of the model after all training is completed.

-For each picture, Pascal Voc specifies an xml annotation file to record which components and the location of each component in this picture.
-A typical xml file content is:
+For each picture, Pascal Voc specifies an XML annotation file to record which components and the location of each component in this picture.
+A typical XML file content is:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>